 📊 Format

-A System Design round typically lasts 45-60 minutes and feels more like a collaborative engineering discussion than an exam.
+A system design round typically lasts 45-60 minutes and feels more like a working architecture discussion than an exam with a single correct answer.

 Behavioral interview

-Most processes include a behavioral round focused on soft skills and company values.
-The format differs by company: it can be a dedicated session with HR or the hiring manager, or short behavioral segments inside technical rounds.
+The format differs by company: it can be a dedicated session with HR or the hiring manager, or a shorter behavioral segment inside technical rounds.

 Typical questions: